jrnold/qss-tidy/docs/prediction.md

 Likewise, [bind_cols](https://www.rdocumentation.org/packages/dplyr/topics/bind_cols) concatenates data frames by row.

 We need to use the `as.numeric` function because `scale()` always returns a matrix.
-This will not produce an error in the code chunk above, since the columns of a data frame can be matrices, but will produce errors in some of the following code if it were omitted.
+Omitting `as.numeric()` would not produce an error in the code chunk above, since the columns of a data frame can be matrices, but it would produce errors in some of the following code if it were omitted.

 Scatter plot of states with vote shares in 2008 and 2012